 Hiring a coach is a commitment to growth and transformation.
-I partner with my clients knowing they are already the experts, no matter how grandiose or tiny the challenge may feel.
+I partner with my clients knowing they are already the experts, no matter how small or grandiose the challenge may be.
 I am the cheerleader, the under-cover agent, the bullshit detector and the guide.
 I will hold you accountable with tenderness or a firm reminder of your values.
 We design that part together.

-It’s easy to fall prey to the cultural messages of perfectionism, but when we stop basing our worthiness on other peoples’ opinions, we begin living and leading with courage and certainty: We practice vulnerability, self-compassion and make bold choices, regardless of the outcome.
+It’s easy to fall prey to the cultural messages of perfectionism, but when we stop basing our worthiness on other peoples’ opinions, we begin living and leading with courage and certainty: We practice vulnerability, self-compassion and make bold choices, regardless of the feedback from others.